svekars/katacoda-scenarios/datum-intro/step4.md

-While in some cases, you can leave the datum parameter to its default `/` without compromising the performance of your pipelines, in other cases adjusting it to suffice your needs and your code could become absoluteliy crucial.
+While in some cases, you can leave the datum parameter to its default `/` without compromising the performance of your pipelines, in other cases, adjusting it to suffice your code requirements could become absolutely crucial.
 Imagine that you have a 1TB dataset in which you only change individual files stored in their respective directories.
 It would be unwise to process the whole dataset over and over again instead of